JermWang/CommitToShip/docs/platform-overview.md

 Commit To Ship is a launch accountability layer for the Solana ecosystem.

-We provide the infrastructure for developers to formalize execution commitments, lock capital against delivery milestones, and establish verifiable credibility with market participants—before, during, and after token distribution.
+We provide infrastructure for developers to formalize execution commitments, lock capital against delivery milestones, and establish verifiable credibility with market participants before, during, and after token distribution.

-This is not a launchpad.
-This is not a curation service.
-This is accountability infrastructure.
+Token creation, distribution, and market discovery belong to venues such as Pump.fun.
+Commit To Ship focuses on execution commitments, milestone verification, and escrow release under explicit rules.

 ---